Sławków

-Sławków is a town in the Silesian Voivodeship in southern Poland, located in the Zagłębie Dąbrowskie (part of historic province of Lesser Poland), near Katowice.
+Sławków (Sławkůw) is a town in the Silesian Voivodeship in southern Poland, located in the Zagłębie Dąbrowskie (part of historic province of Lesser Poland), near Katowice.
 Outer town of the Metropolis GZM – a metropolis with a population of around 2 million.
 The population of the town is 7,017 (2019).
 It is the western terminus of the Broad Gauge Metallurgy Line.

 Location

 Sławków is located in western Lesser Poland, 29 km from Katowice, and 56 km from Kraków, in Kraków-Silesia Upland (part of Lesser Poland Upland), on the Biała Przemsza river.
 The town borders Dąbrowa Górnicza, Sosnowiec, Jaworzno and Bukowno.
 Apart from its historic center, Sławków has 25 smaller districts, and as much as 35% of the town is covered by forests.
 The name of the town comes from ancient Slavic given name Sławomir (Sławko, Sławek), and can be translated as The settlement of Sławko.